 5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?
+Are there sustainability requirements or guidelines for events hosted at the institution?

-- 2 Every event hosted at the medical school must abide by sustainability criteria. - The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for medical school events.
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points)

+The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point)

+There are no sustainability guidelines for institution events.
+(0 points)

-Score explanation: The medical school does recommend to carry out events in a sustainable manner, however, the guidelines could be more concrete and incentivized.
+Score explanation: The University of Basel published sustainability guidelines for events.
+The medical school also recommends carrying out events in a sustainable manner, however, the guidelines could be more incentivized.
 The last big event in 2023 used sustainable beverages and gifts for the participants of the panel.
-The University of Basel published sustainability guidelines for events.

 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
-0 There are no efforts at the medical school to make lab spaces more sustainable.
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

+There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

+There are no efforts at the institution to make lab spaces more sustainable.
+(0 points)